yandex/yatagan/api/module.md

   See [:api-dynamic] and [:api-compiled] for actual `Dagger` implementations.

 - DL does not support `@Nullable` provisions.
 If a binding returns `null`, or a `@BindsInstance` is supplied with `null`, an error run-time will be thrown.
+Currently, no compile-time validation is done in the matter.

 - Declaring subcomponents now only works explicitly via `Module.subcomponents` list.
   Implicit bindings for subcomponent factory, when declaring entry-point of its type in a parent component,